katerynaf/security/README.md

 See hello_world.py for a working example.

-## Step-by-Step Instructions
+## Installation

+#### (Step-by-step instructions to get started)

-    1. Make a private key, such as:
+    1. Make a text-based private key.
+For example:

             kksdhfs984y5hbswfd8WEZJD8asdhasi!JHADHjasbd78asjdai

-       Save your key into a file in the root directory, such as:
+       Save key into the root dir of your development and production machines.
+For example:

             /key.rc4

-       Save your private sequence of characters into the Google metadata server (optional):
+       And/or save your key into the Google metadata server (optional - if you use GCE):

             http://metadata.google.internal/computeMetadata/v1/project/attributes/rc4

-    2. Copy this file (security.py) from GitHub into your project.
+    2. Copy security.py from GitHub into your project.

-    3. Add the following line of code to your program:
+    3. Add the following line of code to your main program:

           from security import *

-    4. Trick developer programs (such as PyCharm) to provide code completion, by adding
+    4. Trick dev UI (at least PyCharm) to provide code completion during development.
-       the following lines of code to your main program.
-This does not effect production execution, as the _passwords.py file should not exist in production:
+       This does not affect production, as _passwords.py should not exist in production.

             try: from _passwords import *
             except: pass

-    5. Store your passwords and private information as regular python variable statements
+    5. Store private information (such as passwords) as regular python variable assignments
-       in a raw python .py file, such as _passwords.py.
-For example:
+       in a raw .py file.
+The default setup assumes you use the file _passwords.py:

             MYSQL_PASSWORD = MyExample!password4
             SENDGRID_PWD = THisIS_my44sendgridpwd
             LOGGLY_URL = 'http://logs-01.loggly.com/inputs/00-00-00-00-00/'

-    6. Excute your code at least once in your development environment.
-The line of code from step #3 ( from security import * ) will automatically encrypt your secret info.
+    6. Execute your regular program on your dev machine to encrypt your secret info.
+The import statement (step # 3 above) will auto run security.py and encrypt your info.

-    7. Use git 'push-to-deploy' into your production environments, excluding secret files.

-    You're done!
-Provide feedback or contribute to the project at GitHub.com
+       This converts the raw info in _passwords.py into encrypted info in passwords.py

+    7. Use git to 'push-to-deploy' to production machines.
+Do NOT include your private key in your repo (i.e., exclude the file security.rc4), and do not include your raw (unsecure) files in your repo (i.e., exclude the file _passwords.py).

+       The files security.rc4 and _passwords.py are included here only as example files.

+    You are done!

 ## Technical notes

-#### Important!

-    A private key file (security.rc4) and raw password file (_passwords.py) are included in this repository for demonstration purposes only.
-Do NOT include those files in your own repo.

 #### Encryption

 Encryption is implemented with the standard RC4 algorithm.
 Generate a long, random sequence of ASCII characters and save it into a local file (as defined by the constant KEY_FILE; see the file security.rc4 as an example).
 You may want to store this file in the root directory, as doing so requires root access; but you may store it in any location you set within KEY_FILE.